 The challenge that we face now is that consumers are often poorly equipped to make these important decisions.
 Information on the price of services is an important piece of the puzzle but, ultimately, if we only give consumers information on the price of services, they’ll make decisions based only on price.
 Which doesn’t necessarily benefit the patient or the organization.

-I’ve long viewed transparency in healthcare as a three-legged stool – pricing, quality, and experience.
+I’ve long viewed transparency in healthcare as a three-legged stool – price, quality, and experience.
 This is the next stage or price rationalization.

 - Are you pricing services appropriately given your quality metrics relative to competitors?

-- Is the experience that you deliver for your patients up to snuff given your pricing?
+- Is the experience that you deliver for your patients up to snuff given your price?